 If you’re adding a baby to the family, it’s important to help prepare your older children for that exciting transition.
-These books about becoming a big sister or big brother are some of my favorite children’s books about new baby additions.
+A big sister or big brother book are such a fun way to get ready, so here are some of my favorite children’s books about new baby additions.
 I hope you’ll find new baby books for toddlers and older siblings here that help your family make a smooth transition!

 When we lived in London, I made friends with a fantastic woman with a little daughter right between the ages of my two girls.